 - Inadequate customization options

-- It costs more than a self-hosted WordPress blog
+- It costs more than a self-hosted WordPress site

 - Its e-commerce tools are not developed

-Now that you know the basics of blogging, what next?
+Now that you know the basics, what next?
 How do you increase and grow your audience outside of your immediate family and friends?
 It starts with a strategy!

-Growing your blog by increasing traffic is actually simple, at least in theory.
+Growing your site by increasing traffic is actually simple, at least in theory.
 It begins by putting your audience first.

 Know your audience

-Knowing who your readers are will majorly contribute to your blog’s growth.
+Knowing who your readers are will majorly contribute to your site’ss growth.
 Reaching a larger audience starts with knowing who your audience is in the first place.
-Who would read your blog and why?
+Who would read your site and why?

-What exactly draws them to your blog?
+What exactly draws them to it?
 Your writing style?
 Are you funny?

 Figure those questions out while crafting your content to suit the needs and desires of your audience.